XxDaShTixX/Software-Engineering-Essentials/Topics/Databases.md

     Department VARCHAR(50)
 );
 ```
-The `CREATE TABLE` statement operates at the logical level, defining the structure of the Employees table.
+In the previous example, the `CREATE TABLE` statement operates at the logical level, defining the structure of the Employees table.
 - **View Level (External Level)**: This is the highest level of abstraction and it describes only part of the entire database.
 The view level provides a user-friendly way of accessing the database as it only displays information that is relevant to a user.
 It abstracts away the complexities of the physical and logical levels.
 For example, a user might interact with a view that shows a subset of the data from a table or a join of multiple tables.
 ```
 -- View Level
 SELECT Name, Position FROM Employees WHERE Department = 'Sales';
 ```
-The `SELECT` statement operates at the view level, retrieving only the `Name` and `Position` of employees in the ‘Sales’ department.
+In the previous example, the `SELECT` statement operates at the view level, retrieving only the `Name` and `Position` of employees in the ‘Sales’ department.

 #### <ins>Data Independence</ins>
 Data independence means changes to the database structure do not affect the applications that use it.
 There are two types: